DaniNedo/daninedo.github.io/_posts/2019-07-21-backToTheBasics.md

 ## The STM8S003F3P6
 We are going to use the STM8S003F3P6, a value line 8-bit microcontroller with the following specs:
-- 8Kb of flash memory
+- 8 KB of flash memory
-- 1Kb of RAM
+- 1 KB of RAM
-- 128b of EEPROM
+- 128 KB of EEPROM
 - Hardware I2C, UART & SPI
 - 10 bit ADC
 - 16 GPIOs